frabjous/jhap-templates/documentation/typesetting_guide.md

 ## Journal editors list and templates

-The list of JHAP editors inserted into all articles and review mastheads consists of a [simple YAML file](https://github.com/frabjous/jhap-templates/blob/main/editors.yaml) in the  [GitHub repository](https://github.com/frabjous/jhap-templates) for the journal's templates and settings files.
+The list of JHAP editors inserted into all article and review mastheads consists of a [simple YAML file](https://github.com/frabjous/jhap-templates/blob/main/editors.yaml) in the  [GitHub repository](https://github.com/frabjous/jhap-templates) for the journal's templates and settings files.

 If you have a GitHub account and feel comfortable, the file can be edited on GitHub, and a pull request created.

 If new *categories* of editors, etc., are created, the pandoc templates themselves must be altered to include them.
-The pandoc templates can be found in the same git repository in the [templates directory](https://github.com/frabjous/jhap-templates/tree/main/templates).
+They can be found in the same git repository in the [templates directory](https://github.com/frabjous/jhap-templates/tree/main/templates).

 Kevin is happy to handle all of this if asked, and at present is the only one who can approve edits or deploy them on the server.

 # ePubs

-The ePub format is not, at least not yet, widely used for academic publishing.
+The ePub ebook format is not yet widely used for academic publishing.
-However, this is likely to change as more people take to reading works on phones, tablets, etc., where reflowability is important.
+This is likely to change as more people take to reading works on phones, tablets, etc., where reflowability is important.
-It is a far more accessible format than PDF, and remains available offline, unlike most website pages.
+Like PDFs, ePubs can be read offline, unlike most website pages.
+However, ePubs are more accessible than PDFs, especially to those with vision challenges.
+It is not a problem to enlarge the font sizes, and the document structure is transparent to screen readers.

-One difficulty, however, is that most currently existing ePub software caters to informal texts such as novels.
+One difficulty is that most currently existing ebook software caters to informal texts such as novels.
-While it is possible to embed fonts, complex stylesheets, etc., in ePubs, mainstream ebook software often ignores these components.
+While it is possible to embed fonts, complex stylesheets, etc., in ePubs, the software often ignores these components.
 They prefer to let the reader choose fonts, margins, spacing, etc., for themselves.
 There is little consistency, and each ebook application handles things its own way.

 I recommend not spending too long trying to ensure that everything in the ePub output looks pristine.
-Even if this were accomplished for one application, you would get different results in a different one.
+Even if this were accomplished for one application, you might get different results in another.
 It is sufficient for present purposes just to check that the ePub file is not corrupted before publishing it.
 In 2025, few readers will download this version, and those that do likely know what to expect.

 ePub files contain zipped HTML files and resources.
-The contents of our ePubs are nearly identical to our HTML version, and if standards were followed, they *should* appear almost exactly the same.
+The contents of our ePubs are nearly identical to our HTML versions.
+If standards were followed, they *should* appear almost exactly the same.
-Some of our articles will still be relevant even decades from now (or so we hope), when the format is more popular, and standards are more likely to be followed.
+Some of our articles will still be relevant decades from now (or so we hope), when the format might be more popular, and standards are more likely to be followed.
-It will then be a good thing that these files were produced.
+If so, it will be a good thing that these files were produced.

 # The OGE editor

 ## Bookmarking

-When the editor is launched by the "edit main document", it creates a unique URL that will always point to the document in question.
+When OGE is launched by the "edit main document" link, it creates a unique URL that will always point to the document in question.

 That URL can be bookmarked so that you can go directly to the editor for a given assignment without going through OGTF.